Check out some of the best espresso machines for your food truck and things to look out for before making a purchase

 It’s good for light commercial use and is lightweight and compact which means you should be able to fit this into the smallest of mobile vans.
 It also requires relatively low power at 2700 watts, which means you can go for a smaller generator for power if there is no main power onsite.

-If on the other hand, you have a larger budget and require a coffee machine for higher volume for a dedicated coffee truck then go for the Conti X-One which Wogan Coffee highly recommends and described as a workhorse.
+If on the other hand, you have a larger budget and require a coffee machine for higher volume for a dedicated coffee truck then go for the Conti X-One which Wogan Coffee highly recommends and describes as a workhorse.

 It has 2 group heads and a 13-litre boiler capacity which means you can make twice the number of coffees per hour than a coffee machine with one group head and smaller boilers.

-It’s also packed with all the features you should need for a commercial coffee machine such as Flow control, a diagnostics system and Eco-mode to name but a few.
+It’s also packed with all the features you should need for a commercial coffee machine such as Flow control, a diagnostics system, and Eco-mode to name but a few.